paypal/squbs/docs/bootstrap.md

 ]
 ```

-The class-name parameter identifies either the actor or route class.
+The class-name parameter identifies either the actor, `RouteDefinition`, or `FlowDefinition` class.

 The web-context is a string that uniquely identifies the web context of a request to be dispatched to this service.
 It **MUST NOT** start with a `/` character.
 It can have `/` characters inside as segment separators in case of multi-segment contexts.
 And it is allowed to be `""` for root context.
 If multiple services match the request, the longest context match takes precedence.

 Optionally, the listeners parameter declares a list of listeners to bind this service.
 Listener binding is discussed in the following section, below.

-A proxy is a pipelined request pre-processor before the request gets processed by the route.
+A proxy is a pipelined request pre-processor before the request gets processed by the request handler.
 The proxy name can be specified by a `proxy-name` parameter.
 Unless `""` is specified, a default proxy will be used.
 Please refer to [Request/Response Pipeline Proxy](pipeline.md) for more information.

+The proxy is only valid when using Spray.
+Please see the [pipeline configuration](streamingpipeline.md) for Akka Http experimental mode uses.

 Only actors can have another optional `init-required` parameter which allows the actor to feed back its state to the system.
 Please refer to the [Startup Hooks](lifecycle.md#startup-hooks) section of the [Runtime Lifecycles & API](lifecycle.md) documentation for a full discussion of startup/initialization hooks.